ahmeddawod12/Capstone_Course.githup.io/Machine Learning Section2/README.md

 **The aim** for the project to highlight my new skills in learning how to use K-Nearest Neighbors (KNN) algorithm as It classifies a data point based on how similar its neighbors are.
 For example, if you want to classify a data point, the algorithm looks at its closest neighbors (based on distance, like Euclidean distance) and assigns the **majority** class among those neighbors.

 **The subject** for this project to analyze and try to predict the '***TARGET CLASS***' in the upcoming periods with 85% accuarcy using _k = 85_.

+## 4) Decision Trees and Random Forest Project.ipynb

+**The aim** for the project to highlight my new skills in learning how to use Random Forest Project as it builds an ensemble of multiple decision trees.
+By averaging their predictions, Random Forests reduce overfitting and improve model stability.

+**The subject** for this project to analyze and try to predict the '***not.fully.paid***' in the upcoming periods.